sjdv1982/seamless/installation.md

 - Install the Seamless command line tools.

+    You can install the Seamless command line tools into your current conda environment: `conda install -c rpbs seamless-cli`.

-    It is best to create a new environment "seamless", and do `conda activate seamless` whenever you are using Seamless.
+    Or you can create a new environment "seamless", and do `conda activate seamless` whenever you are using Seamless.
 This is done as follows: `conda create -n seamless -c rpbs -c conda-forge seamless-cli`.

-    Or you can install the Seamless command line tools into your current conda environment: `conda install -c rpbs -c conda-forge seamless-cli`

 - The command ```seamless-ipython``` launches an IPython terminal inside a Seamless Docker container.